remix-run/react-router/docs/framework/how-to/route-module.md

 - It is only relevant on initial document request and hydration, and will not be rendered on any subsequent client-side navigations
 - It is only relevant when you are also setting [`clientLoader.hydrate=true`][hydrate-true] on a given route
 - It is also relevant if you do have a `clientLoader` without a server `loader`, as this implies `clientLoader.hydrate=true` since there is otherwise no loader data at all to return from `useLoaderData`
-  - Even if you do not specify a `HydrateFallback` in this case, Remix will not render your route component and will bubble up to any ancestor `HydrateFallback` component
+  - Even if you do not specify a `HydrateFallback` in this case, React Router will not render your route component and will bubble up to any ancestor `HydrateFallback` component
   - This is to ensure that `useLoaderData` remains "happy-path"
   - Without a server `loader`, `useLoaderData` would return `undefined` in any rendered route components
 - You cannot render an `<Outlet/>` in a `HydrateFallback` because children routes can't be guaranteed to operate correctly since their ancestor loader data may not yet be available if they are running `clientLoader` functions on hydration (i.e., use cases such as `useRouteLoaderData()` or `useMatches()`)